Gorcenski/whentheycamedown/README.md

 ### I am confident with Github and writing markdown

 Add a markdown post under `content/post`.
-Use previous posts as an example.
+Copy template.md and use previous posts as an example.
 For post date, try to get, as near as possible, the date and time the memorial was removed.
 Add photo credits, and try to provide many references, where possible.

 Images go in `static/img`.